Our goal is to share information and products that are truly helpful to renters.

-There are milestones that we look forward to in our lives: graduating high school, getting a good job, and living on our own among them.
-However, rent is expensive and as most of us are working towards paying debt student loans, debt or saving towards a bigger goal (like a house), or just trying to make ends meet.
+There are milestones that we look forward to in our lives: graduating high school, getting a good job, and living on our own.
+However, rent is expensive and as most of us are working towards paying student loan debts, saving towards a bigger goal (like a house), or just trying to make ends meet.
 So inevitably, we ask ourselves… “Do I need a roommate?
 Is it worth it to live with a roommate?”

-That’s not an easy question to answer.
-There are a lot of factors that go into determining whether or not you need a roommate.
+There are a lot of other factors that should go into determining whether or not you need a roommate than just financial ones.
 It can be a complicated calculation, but we’re here to help.
 Read on to see the pros and cons of having a roommate.

 Share the rent

 Rent can be expensive, especially if you want to live in a city, a great neighborhood, or if you want a large place, or maybe all three!